Edited by: Stella Shon

 The search results on Priceline are clear and easy to navigate.
-If you have some flexibility in your travel dates, check out the cheaper options right above your search results.
-Then you can scroll to easily see the cheapest nonstop options and things like flights with no change fees or early bird flights.
+As you scroll through your search results, you can easily see the cheapest nonstop options and things like flights with no change fees or early bird flights.

 Another way to save money is by looking at Priceline’s Express Deals.
-These “opaque bookings” are ones in which select details of the flight like the departure and arrival times and even the airline are hidden until the booking is complete.
+These “opaque bookings” are ones where select details of the flight (like the departure, arrival times, or even the airline) are hidden until the booking is complete.